anthofflab/MimiPAGE2009.jl/docs/src/gettingstarted.md

 To run the model, run the `main.jl` file in the examples folder.
 This runs the deterministic version of Mimi-PAGE with central parameter estimates.
-The `getpage` function used in that file create the initialized PAGE model.
+The `MimiPAGE209.get_model` function used in that file create the initialized PAGE model.
 You can print the model, by typing `m`, which returns a list of components and each of their incoming parameters and outgoing variables.
 Results can be viewed by running `m[:ComponentName, :VariableName]`